 Olive lace bug

-Tree vigour, flowering and fruiting can be delayed, and can result in reduced fruit yield for the next one to two seasons.
+Tree vigour, flowering and fruiting can be delayed, and can result in reduced fruit yield for the next 1 to 2 seasons.
 Heavy infestations can defoliate trees and kill young trees.
 Whole groves can be defoliated, and death of mature trees has been observed in WA.

 How does it spread?

 Stressed trees are considered more susceptible to olive lace bugs.
-Stress may be associated with lack of nutrients, water, poor soil conditions, neglect, shading and competition.
+Stress may be associated with:

 - Monitor the trees regularly from early spring for evidence of hatching of the overwintering eggs.